Uniform estimation in stochastic block models is slow: Introduction

-for a given, unknown, $\vphi:\{1,\ldots,n\}\to\{1,\ldots,k\}$, and the data distribution is denoted $P_{\vphi,M}$.
+The remainder of this section provides an informal overview of our results.
+Rigorous definitions and statements follow in the next sections.
+A SBM is defined by two parameters, a probability distribution ${\pi}$ on $k$ categories (which we regard as a vector in $[0,1]^k$), and a matrix ${M\in[0,1]^{k\times k}}$.
+The model generates undirected random graphs $G_n(\pi,M)$ of any size ${n\in\mathbb{N}}$: Each vertex ${i\leq n}$ is assigned a category $\varphi(i)\in\{1,\ldots,k\}$ drawn randomly from $\pi$, and an edge between vertices $i$ and $j$ is then added with probability ${M_{\varphi(i)\varphi(j)}}$.
+(A proper definition follows in Section \ref{sec:defs}.) \ for a given, unknown, $\vphi:\{1,\ldots,n\}\to\{1,\ldots,k\}$, and the data distribution is denoted $P_{\vphi,M}$.
 Such models will be referred to as {\em fixed design} SBM and {\em random design} SBM respectively.
+The term SBM as used in the literature typically refers to a random design.
 Some theoretical arguments simplify in the fixed design case, for which the data distribution is a product measure, rather than a mixture of products measures.
-Most results below are obtained in both fixed and random design case.\\
+Most results below are obtained for both cases. \

-{\em Estimation in SBMs.} We briefly review some existing results on SBMs.
-For parameters that can be expressed as moments, such as the edge density, central limit theorems can be derived for empirical moments \citep{bickeletal11,ambroisematias12}.

-Consider the estimation of the parameters $\pi$ and $M$ of the SBM itself, for a fixed (and known) number of classes $k$.
-The labels, given by the mapping $\vphi$, are not observed.
-If they were observed, Lemma 2 of \cite{bickel13} shows that the model is locally asymptotically normal, with rescaling rates respectively $1/\sqrt{n}$ and $1/n$ at any `interior' point $(\pi_0,M_0)$ (see below).
-For known labels, this suggests a difference in the speed of estimation for the proportions vector $\pi$ and connectivity matrix $M$.
-Remarkably, Theorems 1-2 of \cite{bickel13} show that in the original model \eqref{modsbm}---that is, for unobserved labels---the parameters $\pi$ and $M$ can be estimated at rate respectively $1/\sqrt{n}$ and $1/n$.
-Denote by $\hat\pi$, $\hat M$ the profile maximum likelihood estimators of $\pi, M$.
-Then, as $n\to\infty$,

-where $( {{\hat \pi}}{}^*,{{\hat M}}{}^* )$ denote some label switched-version of $(\hat \pi,\hat M)$, which may be random and depend on $n$, and the convergence is in distribution, under $P_{\pi_0,M_0}$, to normal limits with covariance matrices $T_1$ and $T_2$.
-Here, $T_1$ is a $k\times k$ matrix, whereas $T_2$ is of size ${k^2\times k^2}$, and the matrices $\hat{M}$ and $M_0$ are treated as vectors of size $k^2$.
-It can also be of interest to consider sparser versions of the model, and \cite{bickel13} more generally obtain results when the connectivity matrix is normalised by a factor $\rho$ that may go to $0$ with $n$.

-The asymptotic result \eqref{asyn} holds under the assumption that the number of classes $k$ is known and fixed as $n\to\infty$, say $k=k_0$, and that the true parameter $(\pi_0,M_0)$ is such that all coordinates of $\pi_0$ are nonzero, and no two lines of the matrix $M_0$ coincide.
-This can be thought of as saying that the true parameter should be in the `interior' of the parameter set.
-In the sequel, as we shall work with the {\em quadratic} risk, the rates in \eqref{asyn} will be squared, and we refer to a rate as {\em fast} if it is of order $1/n^2$, that is scaling as the number of edges, and as {\em slow} if it is of order $1/n$, that is scaling as the number of nodes.